nick28829/formparse/README.rst

 ``formparse`` but if you are using ``numpy`` anyways in you project or need additional features that we do not provide this might be a good fit.
 Check out its repo `here <https://github.com/pydata/numexpr>`_ .

-.. _pyscaffold-notes:

-Note
-====

-This project has been set up using PyScaffold 4.3.1.
-For details and usage information on PyScaffold see https://pyscaffold.org/.